daria-kotova/master_project/research/research-progress.md

 Pistes:

-1. A cadavre exquis in the space.
+1. A cadavre exquis in the space but for creating stories.
 Collaborative drawing in space as I've tried before.
 No constraints, people just draw together using 2D drawings and 3D forms as a base for the objects they add to the story.
 Tests showed that it already works as it is.

 2. Help a character.
 Reference: Ivisible roomates by Eran Hilleli and Nicole He https://www.are.na/block/34729964 You find little characters around you with an app, they're motionless and sad.
-But ones you start adding stuff into the space (aka creating an environment or home for them) they become active and happy, may interact with what you've added.
-More players - more players, may interact with eacch other.
+But once you start adding stuff into the space (aka creating an environment or home for them) they become active and happy, may interact with what you've added.
+More players - more characters, may interact with each other.

 <img src="/research/photos/2025-02-24/concept-1.jpg" width="500" />

 ## 07-02-2025

 What kind of storytelling do I want?
 Simple can be powerful.
-If it's more elaborated I need to have to prompts.
+If it's more elaborated I need to have prompts.
 But do I actually?
 Previous tests showed that no prompts lead to more absurd and interesting results.
 I guess I would like it to be simple though.
 Right now my project lacks definition, as in why I want to do this.
 What's the main topic?
 Currently, it's more about a tool.

 Less is more.